TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 ## Questions

 ### Questions Unanswered
+- Is one advantage of interfaces and concrete fields for values like radios is that blazor knows that it needs updating
 - EditContext I can get validation from and share parent form and children
 	- But then i need to cast to get the model
 	- using Model Type with interface was good